 What can I expect?

-By learning how to be more flexible with your attention and to nurture a positive attitude towards yourself and others (rather than resisting reality), you are able to gain access to a more relaxed and balanced state of being.
+By learning how to be more flexible with your attention and to nurture positive attitudes, you are able to gain access to a more relaxed and balanced state of being.
 In this more open, spacious and Graceful state, you are better able to let go of your unconscious, automatic impulses in the face of challenging situations and act from a more resourceful place, with greater wisdom and trust.
 These innate capacities, which we all possess, will help bring you into greater energetic and emotional balance and help you relate to the imperfections and messiness of life in a more supportive way.
 Don’t be fooled.
 Mindfulness may sound soft to some, however it requires a good measure of Grit, determination and perseverance.

 You are overly stressed if you notice an unusual amount of worry, anxiety, irritability, mental rumination, fatigue and/or tension.
 You might also experience sleep disturbances and headaches.

 If you identify with some of the statements below, the mindfulness training might just be for you:

 - I tend to get stuck in thoughts about the past.

 - I am overly preoccupied with tomorrow’s to do list.